The Smokies’ latest and greatest.

 The list of great reasons to visit Sevierville, Tennessee, is already jam-packed—and it keeps growing with even more excitement!
 Here’s a peek at some of the newest developments underway in Dolly Parton’s hometown.

 Buc-ee’s —a Texas-based roadside stop known for its extensive gas pumps, clean bathrooms, variety of snacks, and clever billboards— has built a new location that ranks as one of the world’s largest convenience stores!
-The flagship Buc-ee’s Family Travel Center sprawls 74,000 square feet and anchors a 200-acre development planned for Exit 407 off I-40, one of the nation’s most traveled roads.
+The Buc-ee’s Family Travel Center in Sevierville sprawls 74,000 square feet and anchors a 200-acre development planned for Exit 407 off I-40, one of the nation’s most traveled roads.
 The new Sevierville Buc-ee’s boasts 120 fuel pumps (as well as several EV stations), a 250-foot car wash, and lots of Buc-ee’s staples including Texas barbecue, homemade fudge, and Beaver Nuggets.
-It occupies land owned by Kituwah, LLC and the Eastern Band of Cherokee Indians who are also looking into developing shops, restaurants, a world-class golf attraction, go-cart facility, and distillery experience at what’s dubbed “The 407: Gateway to Adventure.”
+It occupies land owned by Kituwah, LLC and the Eastern Band of Cherokee Indians who are also looking into developing shops, restaurants, attractions and more at what’s dubbed “The 407: Gateway to Adventure.”

 From splashing in the waterpark waves to diving into an immersive cinematic experience, Xperia: Ocean Journey takes guests on a voyage through the sea with life-sized humpback whales, fighting Humboldt squid and playful sea otters.The recently opened attraction is located at Tanger Outlets Sevierville and is the first of its kind in the Smokies.